moonclash/vulgar-weather/vulgar/README.md

 A vulgar weather app.
-Search for the weather and any city and I hope you are not easily offended.
+Search for the weather in any city and I hope you are not easily offended.